 The best ways to protect your eyes

 If for some reason you really can’t do sunglasses–or, say, your kids refuse to keep them on–you can still protect your eyes by wearing a hat with a wide enough brim to shade them properly.
 But full-spectrum UV protection is the safest and best option.

-If you would like more information, or if you would like to schedule an appointment at North Cascade Eye Associates, please contact us today.
+If you would like more information, or if you would like to schedule an appointment at one of our six locations, please contact us today.

-In addition, join us on Facebook, Twitter, or Google+ to ask your questions about eyes, exams, and our practice.
+In addition, join us on Facebook to ask your questions about eyes, exams, and our practice.
 We’d love to hear from you – and I might write a blog to address your questions in the future.